gbotev1/cgmfpim/README.md

 ### Install Git-LFS

 This repository uses [Git Large File Storage](https://git-lfs.github.com), which should be downloaded, installed, and set-up for your user account before cloning our repository.

+### Install Long Range Zip (lrzip)

+This repository uses [lrzip](https://github.com/ckolivas/lrzip) to compress data archives for Git-LFS.
+This utility can be compiled from source, installed via [Homebrew](https://formulae.brew.sh/formula/lrzip), or even using a pre-built package on Linux.

 ### Clone Repo